 - They prefer to work independently and do not need reassurance from others regarding the soundness of their ideas.

 Like their INTJ counterparts, ENTJs tend to have a life-long thirst for learning.
 They are dogged problem solvers and excellent strategy makers and have no problems brainstorming in groups.
-Their enthusiasm and drive are usually key components of their intellectual success.
+Their enthusiasm and drive are usually essential components of their intellectual success.

 How do ENTJs express their intelligence?

 - Their skill with planning and organization helps them use their gifts for logical reasoning most effectively.